Home>Trekking & Adventure

 Later in the afternoon we carry out for bird-watching at the Pho Chu valley, have a shot to spot the rare White-bellied Heron (endangered bird) and only 60 birds remaining in the country.
 We can also witness Pallas Fish Eagle, White-throated and Crested Kingfisher, Ibisbill, River Lapwing, and few species of Ducks.

-In the later afternoon we stop by majestic Punakha Dzong, one of the most icon architecture of the country.
-We stroll to the longest suspension bridge in the country, crossing the Pho Chu and explore the nearby village.
+In the afternoon, we’ll visit the majestic Punakha Dzong, one of the most iconic architectural masterpieces of Bhutan.
+Afterward, we’ll take a leisurely stroll to the country’s longest suspension bridge, crossing the Pho Chhu River, and explore the nearby village for a closer glimpse of local life.

 In the morning we depart Punakha for Gangtey, multiples break off for birding on the way and passes through beautiful forest landscapes and breathtaking mountain views.
 Along the way we may catch sight of Yellow-rumped Honey guide, Grey wagtail, Fire-breasted Flowerpecker, Green-tailed Sunbird, Rufous-breasted Accentor, Orange Bellied Leafbird, Longtailed Grey–backed Shrike, Thrushes(Zoolhera Thrushes) and Forktails, Redstart, Rufous Capped Babbler Streak-Breasted Scimitar Babbler, Red-hilled Leiolthrix, White-tailed Nuthatch,etc.